MicrosoftDocs/Hololens/hololens/hololens-insider.md

 Whether you sign into a device you have used before or a new device, please follow these steps to sign in with an NFC reader:

+Whether you sign into a device you have used before or a new device, please follow these steps to sign in with an NFC reader:

 1. From the “Other User” screen, enter the FIDO Key / Tap the NFC Key against the reader.
 2. Enter the FIDO PIN.
 3. Press the button on the FIDO Key / Tap the NFC Key against the reader again.